 Yes, of course!
 Make short trips of a varied nature so that they don’t get tired.
 It can take half a day before they’ve finished playing beside a stream - so take it slowly.
 A good idea with young children is to have a base (tent or mountain cabin) from which to make trips, so you don’t have to carry too much.

 Yes.
-According to the Rights of Public Access, dogs must be kept on a leash from 1 March - 20 August.
-Animal life is at its most sensitive to disturbance then, even if your dog is friendly and calm.
+According to the Rights of Public Access dogs must be kept on a leash from 1 March-20 August.
+Animal life is at its most sensitive to disturbance just then from even the most peaceful pet dog.
 Outside these times you must keep close watch over your dog, so that it doesn’t scare the wildlife.
-Special rules apply, according to the Nature Conservation Act, when taking your dog into nature reserves and national parks.
-These rules can be found on the website for each county’s administration committee (länsstyrelse).
+Special rules apply, according to the Nature Conservation Act, when taking your dog into a national park area.
+These rules can be found on the website for the respective county’s administration committee (länsstyrelse).

 The Nature Conservation Authority is responsible for the public pathway system.
 In Norrland’s county they’re maintained by the county’s administration committee (länsstyrelse).
 Upkeep of local pathways is the responsibility of a local-authority leader.